Last updated: April 2026

 Notion started as a note-taking app.
 Then it became a project management tool.
 Then a wiki.
 Then a database.
 Somewhere along the way it became the operating system for how people organize their entire work lives.
 And now, with Notion AI baked in, it's trying to become the one app that thinks alongside you.

 I've been using Notion AI daily for six months across personal projects and client work.
-Here's what it actually delivers and whether the $10/month add-on makes sense.
+Here's what it actually delivers and whether the AI features bundled in the Business plan make sense.

 What Notion AI Actually Does